 Trekking to see the mountain gorillas of Bwindi Impenetrable Forest in Uganda is not a choreographed experience.
 Trackers head out early in the morning in the direction of where the gorillas were last seen the day prior.
 Sometimes, they can be as close as 30 minutes away from your starting point.
 If the gorillas are feeling active, they can be as far as six, or even eight hours away.
 You won’t know until the trackers find them, which is then radioed down to the ranger that accompanies you on the trek.

-My partner Catherine was nervous and several times, primarily when the gorillas would run past or call out, I’d reach out to let her know it was OK, to remind her to breathe.
-In the end, she did wonderfully and I was delighted that she faced this experience with her head held high.
+My partner, Catherine, was nervous and several times, primarily when the gorillas would run past or call out, I’d reach out to let her know it was okay and to remind her to breathe.
+In the end, she did wonderfully, and I was delighted that she faced this experience with her head held high.

-As our hour with the mountain gorillas wound down, we bushwhacked through the thickest brush and plant life of the day, literally pushing the thicket down, trampling it and creating a path for those behind us.
-The gorillas had moved into an area so dense that we could only hear them, but as we got closer and closer, we managed to see the shaking of the surrounding plants, giving away their location.
+As our hour with the mountain gorillas wound down, we bushwhacked through the thickest brush and plant life of the day, literally pushing down the thicket, trampling it and creating a path for those behind us.
+The gorillas had moved into an area so dense that we could only hear them, but as we got closer, we managed to see the shaking of the surrounding plants, giving away their location.
 We started pulling the plants back, bending branches and opening up a small alleyway to take our final photos before departing.
-As we did this, one of the trackers reached in further than the gorilla cared for and the gorilla reached out and swatted at him, narrowly missing his arm.
-Standing next to him, I gave him a pat on the back and we both shared a nervous laugh.
-The silverback then came down to join in the feeding and passed by me once more, within a distance of two feet.
+As we did this, one of the trackers reached in further than the gorilla cared for, and the gorilla reached out and swatted at him, narrowly missing his arm.
+Standing next to him, I gave him a pat on the back, and we both shared a nervous laugh.
+The silverback then came down to join in the feeding and passed by me once more, within a distance of 2 feet.
 Exhilarating!

 This guest blog post was written by Natural Habitat Adventures Adventure Specialist John Holahan.
 All photos by John Holahan.